If you are looking for Allbirds alternatives you are in the right place.

 In order to promote a reduction in waste and product longevity, Conker crafts shoes tailored specifically to your foot size and shape.

-What’s more, the shoes are repairable and are easily re-soled and if you are in need of another pair, the company keeps your pattern on file for easy reference.
+What’s more, the shoes are repairable and easily re-soled and if you are in need of another pair, the company keeps your pattern on file for easy reference.

 Conker provides a large array of great footwear styles: sandals, boots, deck shoes, and barefoot shoes.